RehcubGit/IKRig/Readme.md

   * Spring: A multi bone procedural solver

-When you finished editing the armature you can then create a "IKSource" or "IKRig".
+When you finished editing the armature you can create a "IKSource" or "IKRig" by clicking the little armature symbol on the top left.

 IKSource
 ---